w3c/window-management/EXPLAINER_always_on_top.md

 Exposing the read-only `alwaysOnTop` property on the `Window` interface addresses two critical detection challenges for developers:

 1. **Feature Detection:** Developers can synchronously check for browser API support by verifying the existence of `'alwaysOnTop' in Window.prototype`.
-2. **State Verification:** A script running inside the new popup (or the opening application holding a reference to it) can confidently determine if the window was legitimately successfully opened with the always-on-top capability by checking the `window.alwaysOnTop` boolean.
+2. **State Verification:** A script running inside the new popup (or the opening application holding a reference to it) can confidently determine if the window was successfully opened with the always-on-top capability by checking the `window.alwaysOnTop` boolean.

 ```javascript
 async function openUtilityWindow() {